nikki4944/UFOs/README.md

 ## Project Overview

-The client has provided a JavaScript file of collected UFO sighting information and has requested assistance in creating an html page which displays their data.
+The client has provided a JavaScript file of collected UFO sighting information and requested assistance in creating an html page which displays their data.
 In order to best display the data on the html page, a second JavaScript file was created to allow visitors to the webpage to filter the data to find results matching their interests.

 ## Results